julliohenrik/prevfire-bot/README.md

 Main repository for all scripts of CAJU's custom robot for fire detection and prevention, prevfire-bot.

 The full documentation of the project is in [prevfire-bot Docs](https://caju-bot-docs.readthedocs.io/pt/latest/).
-Note that it is in portuguese and I don't want to bother translating, I'm sorry!
+Note that it is in Portuguese and I don't want to bother translating.
+Sorry!

 This shouldn't be used as a guide or tutorial on how to make a robot.
 This is just a janky school project and our methods may not be good examples to follow!

 ## Installation

+This is meant for Linux.
+It will not work in Windows or MacOS.

 Clone this repository on your machine with git